Harmony with TypeScript

 Arrow expressions

-TypeScript brings also some of syntatic sugar; as far as it stated in ECMAScript 6 proposals.
-Functions can be declared in the same manner as in CoffeScript or, if you wish, in Ruby.
+TypeScript brings some syntactic sugar from ECMAScript 6 proposals.
+Functions can be declared the same way as in CoffeeScript or Ruby:

 (x) => { return Math.sin(x); }